Back-to-code/f2f-match-utils/README.md

 _This repo is public intentionally_

-This is a shared repo that holds go packages mainly text matching.
+This is a shared repo that holds go packages mainly for text matching.